The Basketball Podcast: EP87 Adam Caporn on Australian Player Development

-In this week’s coaching conversation, Basketball Australia Centre of Excellence head coach Adam Caporn joins the Basketball Podcast to discuss Australian basketball player development.
+In this week’s coaching conversation, former Basketball Australia Centre of Excellence head coach, and current Brookly Nets assistant, Adam Caporn joins the Basketball Podcast to discuss Australian basketball player development.
 Key ideas around developing shooting, integrating sport science, and individual development within a team setting.

 Caporn is also an assistant coach with the Australian Boomers national team.
 He has also been head coach of the U19 Australian team and an assistant for the World University Games.

 Caporn was an assistant coach with Saint Mary’s College of California, where we also played his college career.
 Caporn has been Head Coach of U19 Australian team and Assistant for World University Games.
 His coaching career began while still playing with the Perth Wildcats in the NBL.
 He began serving as a part-time assistant with the Willetton Tigers in the State Basketball League in 2007.
 He assumed his first head coaching job two years later with another State League team, the East Perth Eagles.
 Caporn then moved on to AIS as Scholarship Coach, responsible for evaluation of prospective players and player development.

 “We use that competition to facilitate change . . it’s very difficult competition . . ultimately, there will be some failure in that and that feedback is essential for a conduit for change.”

 “Shooting is the master skill.
 It’s the most important skill in basketball . . especially in the modern game with the evolution of spacing and the 3-point line.”

 “I have three things I say we are going to do in every session and that’s shooting, play 1-on1, and play some scrimmage . . and we have a target of up to . .
 25-30% of our practice time is spent shooting.”